 To ensure alignment with stakeholders and avoid scope creep, it is essential to clearly define the project goals, objectives, and deliverables from the very beginning.
 This upfront clarification helps in maintaining focus and prevents misunderstandings down the line.

 When we define project goals, it is crucial to involve all relevant stakeholders and gather their input.
-This collaborative approach ensures that we consider and align everyone's expectations.
+This collaborative approach ensures that we consider and align everyone's experiences.

 Project managers should analyze and prioritize activities to ensure that resources are allocated appropriately and efficiently towards accomplishing project objectives.
 The idea is to complete critical tasks first while evaluating which tasks can be delayed or eliminated.

-To do this, you need to consider the costs, personnel, materials, and any outside services that are required for a task and then analyze the availability and factor in existing or competing workloads to identify bottlenecks early on.
+Don't forget about your resource allocation!
+You'll need to consider the costs, personnel, materials, and any outside services that are required for a task and then analyze the availability and factor in existing or competing workloads to notice bottlenecks early on.

 As a project manager, I regularly monitor and control the progress of my projects.
 This helps me identify any deviations from the schedule, cost, scope, or quality of the project.